 A total of 50 English phrases, 24 with neutral emotional affectivity and 26 positive.
 34 of these were taken from the English translations of Sklar et al's 45 Hebrew stimuli used in their experiments 4a, 4b and 5.
 Those stimuli judged to be too specific to Israeli culture or composed of more than two words in translation (e.g. "a stake in the eye") were replaced with suitable alternatives.

 To confirm the valence of the phrases, they were rated by 649 workers on Amazon Mechanical Turk (AMT).
 Each was paid to rate up to 15 stimuli, using an affective scale ranging from -5 to 5, where negative scores were given to emotionally negative stimuli, positive scores to positive stimuli.
 On average, each stimulus received 50 ratings.
-A paired sample t-test performed on the mean ratings of the stimuli confirmed a significant difference (t = 14.583, df = 25, p-value = 9.906e-14) between the stimuli we had pre-labeled as negative and neutral.
+An independent samples t-test performed on the mean ratings of the stimuli confirmed a significant difference (t = 14.583, df = 25, p-value = 9.906e-14) between the stimuli we had pre-labeled as negative and neutral.
+In common with Sklar et al, the mean ratings for the constituent words of the negative and neutral phrases ranged were neutral, with an overall mean rating of 0.27.

 Analyses